egrosdou01/blog.grosdouli.dev/blog/2024-07-26-rancher-rke2-azure/rancher-rke2-cilium-azure.md

 authors: [egrosdou01]
 date: 2024-07-26
 image: ./Rancher_RKE2_Cilium_Azure.jpg
-tags: [rancher,cilium,rke2,open-source,kubernetes,gitops,devops,azure,"2024"]
 description: A step-by-step guide to deploying a Rancher RKE2 cluster with Cilium on Azure Cloud.
+tags: [rancher,cilium,rke2,open-source,kubernetes,gitops,devops,azure]
 ---

 ## Introduction

-For the last couple of days, I have been working on a new use case installing [RKE2](https://docs.rke2.io/) clusters powered with [Cilium](https://docs.cilium.io/en/v1.15/) on [Azure Cloud](https://azure.microsoft.com/en-us/get-started).
+For the last couple of days, I have been working on a new use case installing [RKE2](https://docs.rke2.io/) clusters powered with [Cilium](https://docs.cilium.io/en/v1.15/) by [Azure Cloud](https://azure.microsoft.com/en-us/get-started).
 The requirement at hand was to use a [Rancher](https://ranchermanager.docs.rancher.com/v2.8) instance and from there start deploying RKE2 clusters.
-After going through the official Rancher documentation, I have noticed that the instructions provided to pre-configure [Azure Cloud](https://ranchermanager.docs.rancher.com/v2.8/how-to-guides/new-user-guides/launch-kubernetes-with-rancher/use-new-nodes-in-an-infra-provider/create-an-azure-cluster) are outdated.
+I found that the official Rancher documentation has outdated instructions for pre-configuring [Azure Cloud](https://ranchermanager.docs.rancher.com/v2.8/how-to-guides/new-user-guides/launch-kubernetes-with-rancher/use-new-nodes-in-an-infra-provider/create-an-azure-cluster).

-In today's blog post, we will cover all the required steps taken to configure the [Azure cloud-free credits](https://azure.microsoft.com/en-us/free#all-free-services) to deploy RKE2 clusters with Cilium in that environment.
+In today's blog post, we will outline the steps to set up Azure [cloud-free credits](https://azure.microsoft.com/en-us/free#all-free-services) for deploying RKE2 clusters with Cilium.
 Additionally, we will cover any limitations that come with the `free credit` concept.

 ![title image reading "Rancher RKE2 Cluster on Azure"](Rancher_RKE2_Cilium_Azure.jpg)